monikastrah/431-2020/classes/class07/README.md

 - Class 07 slides are available in [PDF format](https://github.com/THOMASELOVE/431-2020/blob/master/classes/class07/431_class-07-slides_2020.pdf), as well as in [R Markdown](https://github.com/THOMASELOVE/431-2020/blob/master/classes/class07/431_class-07-slides_2020.Rmd).
 These slides also include some materials for Class 08.

-## Today's Breakout Activity

-- We'll be working on the movies data again.

 ## Announcements

 1. **Lab Policies** (Reminders: visit [Section 12.3 of the Syllabus](https://thomaselove.github.io/431-2020-syllabus/deliverables-assignments.html#labs) for more details.)